truong15/Xcode6-iOS-Template/README.md

 This is a simple template for Xcode project include Swift and Objective C

 #How to use
-Copy this folder TRApplication.xctemplate to folder ~/Library/Developer/Xcode/Templates/Project Templates/
+Copy folder TRApplication.xctemplate to folder ~/Library/Developer/Xcode/Templates/Project Templates/